A Superb

 Grape varieties

-The property is planted with about 76% Cabernet Sauvignon, 22% Merlot, and 2% Cabernet Franc and Petit Verdot.
+The property is planted with about 76% Cabernet Sauvignon, 22% Merlot, and 2% Petit Verdot.

 Cabernet Sauvignon